ansible/galaxy_ng/docs/community/userguide.md

 ## Finding Collections
 Collections do have search support in the UI.

-1. In the left-nav click "Collections"
+1. In the left-nav click "Collections".
-2. choose the appropriate repository in the dropdown.
+2. Choose the appropriate repository in the dropdown.
-3. Choose keywords or tag
+3. Choose keywords or tag.
-4. Type the term or select a tag to filter the list of results
+4. Type the term or select a tag to filter the list of results.

 !!!
 What repository?

     We're currently synchronizing all collections from https://galaxy.ansible.com into the "community" repository, but will soon attempt to change that to the "published" repository.

-Future support for collection search in the ansible-galaxy CLI is [TBD](https://issues.redhat.com/browse/AAH-1968)
+Future support for collection search in the ansible-galaxy CLI is [TBD](https://issues.redhat.com/browse/AAH-1968).

 ## Installing Roles